Wines That Are Mad Enjoyment

 The Romantic Botanist

-Sharom's brand, Foligodia, embodies a fresh, feminine side to the couple’s commitment to biodiversity.
-The name itself comes from a magical word that came to Sharom in a dream, a mashup of the Italian words follia and godere, meaning “madness” and “enjoyment”.
-Her wines represent her unfiltered, unequivical dedication to biodynamic and natural farming.
-Covering three different, equally vibrant and beautiful colors, the wines are similar in their deliciousness, but oh so different in their styles.
-From the skin-contact orange Metamorfosi (with flavors of apricots), to the rosé Risveglio (cherries all day), to the deep Ascoltati red wine (strawberry lovers need this wine), each wine represents a different place in a journey of “discovery”.
-Their Italian names translate to different stages, from the beginning, or metamorphosis (Metamorfosi), to the eye opening wake up call (Risveglio), to listing to your deep inner truths (Ascoltati).
-And these wines do just that… take you on a journey to understanding Sharom’s heart.
+Covering three different, equally vibrant and beautiful colors, the wines are similar in their deliciousness, but, oh, so different in their styles.
+From the skin-contact orange Metamorfosi, with flavors of apricots, to the rosé Risveglio , with its juicy cherry taste, to Ascoltati red wine that tastes like strawberry juice, each wine represents a different place in a journey of “discovery”.
+Their Italian names translate to different stages, from the beginning, or metamorphosis, Metamorfosi, to the eye opening wake up call, Risveglio, to listing to your deep inner truths, Ascoltati.
+And these wines do just that: take you on a journey to understanding Sharom’s heart.

-Sharom's work extends beyond fermention too.
+Sharom's work extends beyond fermentation too.
 As a true steward of biodiversity, she harvests the herbs and flowers that grow in her farming fields, vineyards included.
 Carefully handpicking and slowly drying them, she then uses these special botanicals to create her unique herbal teas.

 Part of the farmstead of Foligodia and Pellagroso.

+A really cool experience is to taste her wines and then smell her herbal teas and find the similarities in their aromas: you really get a sense of their terroir by comparing and contrasting Foligodia’s natural wines and herbal teas.
 This is where true magic happens: by fostering the health of the entire ecosystem, the aromatic profiles of the farm become intrinsically linked through all of the products.
 For instance, the bright lemon-like acidity and verbana aromas in her Portami Altrove Cider echo the purity and floral notes present in her teas.
 These products offer a complete sensory loop, allowing you to taste the full, unadulterated nature of the vineyard, from the bottle to the mug.

 Get Some Nature in Your Glass